lalanza808/owntracks-aws-slt/README.md

 ### Analyzing Your Data

 This subject is a whole other animal that we'll have to cover in another document.
-Go here:
+Go here: [Analyzing your data](./static/analyzing_data.md)